Ingestion explanation

 The codesearch service owns the working copy on disk and talks to

-get_file, symbol helpers) ultimately depend on this index being healthy.
+list_files, get_file, symbol helpers) ultimately depend on this index

-A separate code ingestion graph analyses the tree with LLM-assisted extractors (services, APIs, clients, libraries, streams, infrastructure, patterns, etc.).
-Output is normalised into claims stored in your graph backed by an OpenCypher-compatible engine (see Graph databases).
+A separate code ingestion graph analyzes the tree with LLM-assisted extractors (services, APIs, clients, libraries, streams, infrastructure, patterns, etc.).
+Output is normalised into claims stored in your graph backed by an OpenCypher-compatible engine.

 Repositories and checkouts carry flags such as index readiness so the UI and APIs can show whether search/graph features are available for a given ref.